Flagsmith/flagsmith/docs/docs/system-administration/system-limits.md

 ### SDK Limits

-Requests made by our SDKs are _not_ rate limited, by design; we can't predict what sort of profile your traffic will look like.
+Requests made by our SDKs are _not_ rate limited, in the short time, by design; we can't predict what sort of profile your traffic will look like.
+There are exceptions/considerations to this based on the plan you are on which are detailed below; you will be notified and given warning in the event that we are going to stop serving your flags.

 #### Free Plan Limits

 If you are on our Free Plan, we will stop answering requests from our API if you go over your [Free Plan limit](https://www.flagsmith.com/pricing).
 We will send you a warning email 7 days before we block your requests, to give you time to upgrade your account.

+This block is cleared 30 days after the warning email was first sent, or when you upgrade to a paid plan.

 #### Paid Plan Limits